-"50% Rule" - LIMITATION OF COURSES TAKEN AT TEACHING SITES
+"50% RULE" - LIMITATION OF COURSES TAKEN AT TEACHING SITES

-Students enrolled in any program must take less than 50% of their program's courses at a teaching site or any combination of teaching sites.
+Students enrolled in any program must take less than 50% of their program's courses (from a live professor) at a teaching site or any combination of teaching sites.
 Conversely, students enrolled in any program must take 50% or more of their program's courses at the main campus, online, streaming video (synchronous or asynchronous/archived), or any combination thereof.
 The Registrar monitors these numbers and the Academic Advisors will work with students to ensure that this percentage is maintained.

-COMPLETION OF ONLINE COURSES AND PROGRAMSStudents may complete 100% of their program online provided that all of the courses required for their program are available online.
-Grace usually offers all Bible exposition, theology, and ministry skills courses online.
+COMPLETION OF ONLINE COURSES AND PROGRAMS

+Students may complete 100% of their program online provided that all of the courses required for their program are available online.